How To Write The Perfect About Me Page For Your Blog And Turn Readers Into Fans

 Include A Video Of You!

-If you’re working on boosting your personal branding to accelerate your business growth, the best way to do this is to add a video of you on your About Me page.
+If you’re working on boosting your personal branding to accelerate your business growth, the best way to do this is to add a video of yourself on your About Me page.

 Why?